DSIN-INSA-Strasbourg/Hermes/plugins/attributes/crypto_RSA_OAEP/README.md

 ## Description

-This plugin allow to encrypt/decrypt strings with asymmetric RSA keys, using PKCS#1 OAEP, an asymmetric cipher based on RSA and the OAEP padding.
+This plugin allows to encrypt/decrypt strings with asymmetric RSA keys, using PKCS#1 OAEP, an asymmetric cipher based on RSA and the OAEP padding.

 ## Configuration

 You can set up as many keys as you want in plugin settings.
 A key can be used to either encrypt or decrypt, but not both.
-The plugin will determine if it's an encryption or a decryption operation upon the key type : decryption for private keys, and encryption for public keys.
+The plugin will determine if it's an encryption or a decryption operation upon the key type: decryption for private keys, and encryption for public keys.

 ```yaml
 hermes: